 Justice Reinvestment Works

-Justice Reinvestment is a data-driven approach to reduce corrections and related criminal justice spending, and reinvest savings in strategies that improve public safety.
+Justice Reinvestment is a data-driven approach to improve public safety, reduce corrections and related criminal justice spending, and reinvest savings in strategies that can decrease crime and reduce recidivism.

 Assisted by the federal investment in the Justice Reinvestment Initiative, more than 35 states have used the Justice Reinvestment approach since 2010 to pursue policies to slow overall prison growth, and for some states, reduce the total prison population.
-Through Justice Reinvestment, together these states reported cost savings exceeding $1.1 billion in averted prison operating and construction costs while also investing hundreds of millions in effective supervision and treatment programs to make communities safer.
-It is projected that savings will grow to more than $4 billion as a result of Justice Reinvestment.
+Through Justice Reinvestment, cumulative averted costs and savings in these states exceed $3.2 billion, allowing states to invest hundreds of millions in effective supervision and treatment programs to make communities safer.
+It is projected that savings will grow to more than $4 billion as a result of the Justice Reinvestment Initiative.

 How It All Began